na-na-hi/renget/archive/unesm.md

 “Yeah.
 That’s why we usually let you handle the money.”

-“So if we botch this mission, we’re screwed.”
+“So if we botch this mission, we’re screwed,” I said.

 “We won’t botch it,” Torchic tapped a spot on the map with a talon.
 “If we continue down the mountain, we can set up an ambush here.
 We’ll hit ‘em before they even set foot in the dungeon.
 Then we just have to get the scarf and get out.”

 “What stops them from attacking us on the way back?”
+I asked.

 “They’ll expect us to book it back to Capim Town, so we’ll take the long way around the mountain range.
 Go west instead of east, along the road that goes through Treasure Town.
 Maybe we can visit Spinda’s Cafe too, for old time’s sake.”